This blog was updated on June 4, 2020.

 4. How Many Countries Have Net-Zero Targets?

-Fifteen countries have now adopted net-zero targets — Bhutan, Costa Rica, Denmark, Fiji, Finland, France, Iceland, Japan, the Marshall Islands, Norway, Portugal, Sweden, Switzerland, the United Kingdom and Uruguay.
-An updated list of announcements can be found here.
-While there are new announcements every month, the percentage of global emissions covered by some form of a net-zero target still hovers around 5%.
+Twenty countries and regions adopted net-zero targets as of June 2020 — Austria, Bhutan, Costa Rica, Denmark, the European Union, Fiji, Finland, France, Hungary, Iceland, Japan, the Marshall Islands, New Zealand, Norway, Portugal, Singapore, Slovenia, Sweden, Switzerland and the United Kingdom.
+The Energy and Intelligence Climate Unit maintains an updated list of net-zero announcements here.
+As of June 2020, 120 countries are committed to working on net-zero targets through the Climate Ambition Alliance, including all least-developed countries and a handful of high-emitting countries.
+However, only around 10% of global emissions are covered by some form of an adopted net-zero target.
 Some of these targets are in law, and some are in other policy documents.
-Some net-zero targets have been incorporated directly into countries' long-term, low-emissions development strategies, while other countries have adopted net-zero targets before submitting a long-term strategy.
+Some net-zero targets have been incorporated directly into countries' commitments under the Paris Agreement.

 5. How Do We Achieve Net-Zero Emissions?

 Policy, technology and behavior need to shift across the board.
 For example, in pathways to 1.5 degrees C, renewables are projected to supply 70-85% of electricity by 2050.
 Energy efficiency and fuel-switching measures are critical for transportation.
 Improving the efficiency of food production, changing dietary choices, halting deforestation, restoring degraded lands, and reducing food loss and waste also have significant potential to reduce emissions.
 It is critical that the structural and economic transition necessary to limit warming to 1.5 degrees C is approached in a just manner, especially for workers tied to high-carbon industries.
 The good news is that most of the technologies we need are available and they are increasingly cost-competitive with high-carbon alternatives.
+Solar and wind now provide the cheapest power for 67% of the world.
 Markets are waking up to these opportunities and to the risks of a high-carbon economy, and shifting accordingly.

 Additionally, investments will need to be made in carbon removal.
 The different pathways assessed by the IPCC to achieve 1.5 degrees C rely on different levels of carbon removal, but all rely on it to some extent.
 Removing CO2 from the atmosphere will be necessary to compensate for emissions from sectors in which reaching zero emissions is more difficult, such as aviation.
 Carbon removal can be achieved by several means, including land-based approaches (such as restoring forests and boosting soil uptake of carbon) and technological approaches (such as direct air capture and storage, or mineralization).